KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 KeyboardKit has a ``KeyboardView`` view that mimics the native iOS keyboard.
 It can be customized and styled to great extent, and lets you replace any key content or key view of any action.

 👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features.
-Information about Pro features can be found at the end of this article.
+Information about Pro features can be found further down.

+See the <doc:Getting-Started-Article> article for more information on how to use the controller to set up and customize your keyboard extension.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

-## KeyboardKit Namespaces
+## Namespaces

 KeyboardKit uses namespaces to make the API surface smaller, by nesting types in logical groups.
 KeyboardKit has namespaces like ``Keyboard``, ``KeyboardAction`` ``KeyboardLayout``, ``Callouts``, ``Dictation``, ``Feedback``, etc.